 SSL decryption and inspection: SSL-based attacks are a common means of intrusion that become more prevalent during major news events — when a hunger for details drives people to the web.
 Ayoub cited an SSL attack during the Boston Marathon bombings in April that embedded malware in a Word file containing a prayer for the victims.
 Once the malware is embedded, it opens a line of communication with the base of the attack.
 “If you’re not inspecting SSL traffic, you’re not going to be able to know that command and control traffic that’s going back and forth,” Ayoub warned.

 IPS with anti-evasion technology: Evasions enable hackers to use coding mechanisms that make attacks undetectable to the IPS.
 Modern IPSs, however, offer better visibility and can spot this kind of traffic that would otherwise go unnoticed.
 A 2013 study by security consultant Mandiant found that the typical advanced attack goes unnoticed for nearly eight months.

 Network-based malware protection: Firewalls with this level of protection have the ability to cross-reference files against a cloud-based database containing details of millions of variants of malware to identify those that may pose a risk.
 Next-gen firewalls are designed to cancel downloads within seconds of a match being made, preventing malware from getting onto the network.

 Application visibility and control: This feature allows network administrators to see not only what applications are in use, but also how they’re being used.
-These details can help organizations set network policies that can set aside enough bandwidth for critical application and forbid risky activities, such as peer-to-peer file sharing.Tags: Security,Technology
+These details can help organizations set network policies that can set aside enough bandwidth for critical application and forbid risky activities, such as peer-to-peer file sharing.Tags: IT Security,Technology